decentralised-dataexchange/automated-data-agreements/README.md

 This ADA project is an open source conrtibution lead by iGrant.io (Sweden), Linaltec (Sweden) and PrivacyAnt (Finland).
 Read more on the project at NGI eSSIF-Lab page: https://essif-lab.eu/automated-data-agreements-to-simplify-ssi-work-flows-by-igrant-io/

+The Automated Data Agreements solution (ADA) was added to the [Digital Public Goods Alliance Registry](https://digitalpublicgoods.net/registry/automated-data-agreement.html) and recognised as a critical solution contributing to digital public goods (DPGs).

 ## Release Status

 The first version of the DA specification is released and implemented.
 The table summarises the key documentations delivered during the NGI-eSSIF Lab project which originally sponsored this work.